🔃OS NGD Administrative and Statistical Units

 The OS Boundaries Collection provides a definitive dataset of administrative and electoral boundaries and their names for England, Wales and Scotland.
 Government Statistical Service (GSS) codes are contained within the data and are supplied by the Office for National Statistics (ONS) and the National Records of Scotland (NRS).

-From the end of March 2026, the theme will also include the OS Functional Areas, OS GB Postcodes and OS NI Postcodes Collections.
+As of the end of March 2026, the theme now also includes the OS Functional Areas, OS GB Postcodes and OS NI Postcodes Collections.
 These are notional geographies which have been algorithmically derived from other OS NGD data.

-The three new retail areas feature types in the OS Functional Areas Collection define the notional geographic extents of retail activity across Great Britain, identifying clusters of buildings with retail addresses.
+• The three new retail areas feature types in the OS Functional Areas Collection define the notional geographic extents of retail locations across Great Britain, identifying clusters of buildings with retail addresses.

 Data structure